CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponResourceClasses.md

 ## Area Of Effect

-A Weapon Resource Class can have an Area Of Effect that overrides the Weapon Class' Area Of Effect that it is used with.
+A Weapon Resource Class can have an Area Of Effect that overrides the Weapon's Area Of Effect that it is used with.
 This can represent a bomb arrow or an explosive projectile.
-If a Weapon Resource Class' Area Of Effect is "None", then default to the Weapon Class' Area Of Effect.
+If a Weapon Resource Class Area Of Effect is "None", then default to the Weapon's Area Of Effect.

 ## Weapon Resource Class List